 S. No. Transaction details Amount (₹) (i) Amount received from an Indian domestic company for providing technical 5 Lacs know how in India is taxable in India (ii) Conducting the feasibility study for the new project in Finland for the Indian firm Nil is not taxable in India as it is for the business outside India. (iii) Money received from a non resident for use of patent for a business in India is 4 Lacs taxable in India (iv) Money received from a non resident Indian for use of know-how for a business in Nil Singapore is for the business outside India, therefore not taxable in India. (v) Payment received for supply of manuals and designs for the business to be Nil established in Singapore is not taxable in India.
-Total Income in India 9 Lacs The bas sic normal rate applicable for the US based company who is a foreign company is 4 0% In case the toxobla income is more than 1 arers but unto ∓ 10 arers in the previous year the surpl arga @ 20/ is taxable income is more than 1 crore but upto $\gtrless 10$ crore in the previous year, the surcharge @ 2% is applicable.
+Total Income in India 9 Lacs The bas sic normal rate applicable for the US based company who is a foreign company is 40 0% In case the

+The basic normal rate applicable for the US based company who is a foreign company is 40% In case the taxable income is more than 1 crore but upto $\gtrless 10$ crore in the previous year, the surcharge @ 2% is applicable.
 The HEC is payable @ 4%.